 For pension funds, each pound inadvertently lost in a transition is a pound not used to fund their liabilities.
 With funding ratios continuing to be challenged as schemes age, it is more important than ever that a pension fund not only has the correct investment strategy but also implements change correctly and as efficiently as possible.

-In this edition of Vantage Point, Steve Webster, MJ Hudson’s Head of Transitions, shares his top ten tips to consider when changing between asset managers:
+In this article, Steve Webster, MJ Hudson’s Head of Transitions, shares his top ten tips to consider when changing between asset managers:

 Pension funds often encounter protracted delays in implementing investment change, as a result of infrequent trustee meetings, lengthy manager searches, complex legal negotiations and operational headaches 1.
 A delay in investment implementation is an unmeasured and arguably unmanaged investment risk, which can be managed but often isn’t.
 Event Shortfall is a method of measuring this risk, which effectively starts the performance clock from the time the decision is made to change managers.
 This is a great way to motivate those decision makers and suppliers (i.e. the transition managers and the investment managers) alike, to either find an interim solution or shorten the investment timetable.